Giroud And Mbappe Take Ruthless France Into World Cup Quarter-finals - UrduPoint

 A Griezmann clearance was brought down by Giroud and he released Dembele, whose ball into the middle was controlled before being blasted home by Mbappe.

-Only Just Fontaine, who scored 13 in 1958, has scored more World Cup goals for France than Mbappe.
+Only Just Fontaine, who scored 13 in 1958, has scored more World Cup goals for France.